bstefansen/FourFunctionCalculator/README.md

 # JavaScript Calculator

-A four function calculator made with JavaScript and React
+A four-function calculator made with JavaScript and React

 <a href="https://bstefansen.github.io/JavaScriptCalculator/" target="_blank">Live Link</a>